Divider/Brand Symbol

 4. Ensure proper fit

-Before pumping, make sure to double-check the flange of your breast pump to ensure it fits correctly.
+Before pumping, make sure to double-check the breast shields of your breast pump to ensure it fits correctly.
 Proper fit prevents nipple damage and discomfort during pumping sessions and will also make pumping more efficient.

 5. Warm up and relax